Serial rapist of minors arrested in Rawalpindi

 "The suspect is 46 years old and is a Chartered Accountant," said a spokesperson of the Rawalpindi Police.
 "He has been living in Rawalpindi's DHA Phase 8 area since 2009 when he was deported from the UK."

-Upon receiving information about the malpractices of a person recently deported from the United Kingdom after completing his imprisonment given in his involvement in child abuse cases, the police came into action when mother of a 13-year-old vendor lodged a complaint with the Rawat police.
+Upon receiving information about the malpractices of a person, recently deported from United Kingdom after completing his imprisonment given in his involvement in child abuse cases, has now started his sex activities in Rawalpindi when mother of a 13-year-old vendor, lodged a complaint with the Rawat police.

 The poor woman told the police that she visited the area where the criminal lived and inquired about his identity, adding that the person involved in the child abuse was identified as ‘SA’ and usually seen with minor.